abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 kubectl -n $NAMESPACE get configmap abcdesktop-config
 ```

-The `abcdesktop-config` configmap contains a file `od.config`.
-To read the `od.config` content
+The `abcdesktop-config` ConfigMap contains a file named `od.config`.
+To read the `od.config` content:

 ```bash
 kubectl -n abcdesktop get configmap abcdesktop-config -o jsonpath='{.data.od\.config}' > od.config
 ```

-This file has the [cherrypy file format](https://docs.cherrypy.dev/en/stable/config.html).
+This file uses the [CherryPy configuration file format](https://docs.cherrypy.dev/en/stable/config.html).

-When the pyos process starts, it reads the `od.config` file.

-If something is wrong, the pyos process hangs.
-The command line `kubectl logs -l name=pyos-od  -n abcdesktop` writes the pyos log to stdout.
+When the `pyos` process starts, it reads the `od.config` file.
+If the file contains a syntax error, the `pyos` process fails to start.
+Inspect the `pyos` logs with `kubectl logs -l name=pyos-od -n abcdesktop`.

 ## [global]

-The section describe the `[global]` values define in `od.config` file.
+This section describes the `[global]` values defined in the `od.config` file.

 ### `default_host_url`

-The default host url is the public host url of the service.
-Change this with your own URL or set the external URL service if you use a reverse proxy
+The default host URL is the publicly accessible URL of the abcdesktop service.
+Set this to your own domain name, or to the external URL of a reverse proxy if one is deployed in front of the service.

 ```